Mahir101/Hotel-Management-MicroService-SpringBoot/README.md

 # Developing micro-services using Spring boot
 # Project: Hotel Management

-It may come handly for 5 star or 4 star hotels in Bangladesh.
+#Kafka is used for notification stream (Producer-Consumer Model)

-#Kafka is used for notification stream
+#OpenFeign for use of interface directly using some functions without implementing it because spring boot will handle it automatically